 In fact, there are a number of things you need to be doing off-page to help you get the best possible rankings in search engine results pages.
 (SERPs)

-In the following article, we’re going to cover some of the most effective off-site ways to improve your business’ SEO ranking.
+In the following article, we’ll go over a few of the most effective off-site ways to improve your business’ SEO ranking.

 Google actively rewards websites and businesses that hold sterling online reputations.

-In essence, sites with higher ratings are seen by Google as being reliable and trustworthy sources.
+Sites with a higher number of, and essentially, overall better ratings are seen by Google as being reliable and trustworthy sources.
 Therefore giving them a better organic search position.

 To take full advantage of this, try to keep a review profile on all sites that are applicable to your business.

-All local businesses should have at least a Facebook business page, a Yelp profile, and a Google+ page.
-Then if there are other specific directories that apply, add them as well.
+All local businesses should have at least a Facebook business page, a Yelp profile, especially for those with an actual physical storefront that customers can visit.

 Google doesn’t actually know everything.

-However, it is very good at collecting and compiling information from all over the internet.
-And there are countless online directories that it scans to collect its information.
+However, Google is very good at collecting and compiling information from all over the internet, which means there are countless online directories that it scans to collect its information.

 So if your business’ information isn’t up-to-date on these directory websites, it could affect your SERPs ranking.